Skip to main content

 Course outline:

-• Part 1: Experimental methods, kinematics, force, circular motion, rotational kinematics and Modern physics (photoelectric effect, atomic spectra, nuclear reactions)
+• Part 1: Experimental methods, kinematics, force, circular motion, rotational kinematics, and Modern physics (photoelectric effect, atomic spectra, nuclear reactions)

 Methods of assessment:

 Internal Assessment: Students sit three School examinations.
 Approximately 20 experiments are performed and written up during each year.
 Problem assignments are set and marked.
+Regular progress tests are set and marked to give frequent formative feedback to students.

 External Assessment:

-• 3.3 – demonstrate understanding of wave systems [4 Credits, External]
+• 3.3 – Demonstrate understanding of wave systems [4 Credits, External]

-• 3.4 – demonstrate understanding of mechanical systems [4 Credits, External]
+• 3.4 – Demonstrate understanding of mechanical systems [4 Credits, External]

-• 3.5 – demonstrate understanding of modern Physics [3 Credits, Internal]
+• 3.5 – Demonstrate understanding of modern Physics [3 Credits, Internal]

-• 3.6 – demonstrate understanding of electrical systems [6 Credits, External]
+• 3.6 – Demonstrate understanding of electrical systems [6 Credits, External]

-Form 7 (A2):
+Form 7 (A Level)

 Prerequisites: Form 6 Physics (Cambridge AS) and AS or A Level Mathematics.